kmlawson/skills-in-transnational-history/seminars.md

 \pagebreak

-## Week 7.2 - Text Analysis: Topic Modelling and Sentiment Analysis; Introduction to Alternative Tools
+## Week 8.1 - Text Analysis: Topic Modelling and Sentiment Analysis; Introduction to Alternative Tools

-This meeting will continue the work we did earlier in the week, then moving on to the use of topic modeling and sentiment analysis.
+This meeting will continue the work we did in the last session.
 It is simply not possible to do more than a taster of either topic modelling or sentiment analysis but it opens the way to students who wish to explore more on their own, but also be aware of some of the debates that have emerged around the use of these techniques.
 We'll also look briefly at Orange as an example of a more interactive visual interfaced application to analyse text.

 **Preparation**